 MCAT Score Range: The MCAT score range runs from 472 to 528.
 For each of the four sections, scoring starts at 118 and climbs to a maximum of 132.
 The median (or center) score for each section stands at 125.

-Calculation: To arrive at your score, MCAT computes for each section a raw score based on the number of correct answers.
+Calculation: To arrive at your score, MCAT computes a raw score for each section based on the number of correct answers.
 You receive no deduction for wrong answers, as such are treated as if you had not answered the question at all.
-As such, MCAT encourages you to guess if you don’t have a sufficient comprehension of the question.
-For each section, your raw score will be transformed into a scaled score.
+As such, MCAT encourages you to guess if you don’t comprehend the question sufficiently.
+Your raw score will be transformed for each section into a scaled score.
 MCAT scales the scores to account for changes in the degree of difficulty of tests from administration to administration.

 Each of the scaled section scores are summed into one total scaled score.